ajohnson7458/volante/README.md

 ### Built-in Spoke Properties
 - `$hub` - a reference to the central `volante.Hub`
-- `$spokes` - object of all spokes in wheel, facilitates calling other spoke methods directly
+- `$` or `$spokes` - object of all spokes in wheel, facilitates calling other spoke methods directly
 - `$emit` - emit an event across volante wheel
 - `$isDebug` - aliases the `this.$hub.isDebug` property to check for debug mode